4 Exercises You Can Do in Your Wheelchair

 First Things First

 Before beginning, take note of your posture while you are sitting in your chair.
 Make sure to sit tall — by bringing your head, shoulders and rib cage straight up, and tightening your stomach in.
 Imagine balancing a book on your head, if that helps!
 Then, be sure to breathe deeply from your belly so the oxygen flows properly.
+When you're ready to begin, always remember to lock and/or turn off your power wheelchair before starting.

-1. Shoulder Rolls
+1. Shoulder Mobilization Exercises

 Shoulder rolls, as Livestrong explains, are a great way to lubricate your joints and extend mobility.